An algebraic approach to the spontaneous formation of spherical jets: Introduction

 Fluid dynamics on planetary scales has a variety of characteristic features.
 Direct observations of oceans and atmosphere and more recently non-terrestrial atmospheres have revealed different complex structures.
 Among those, jets are some of the most distinguished ones, especially on giant planets like Jupiter or Saturn.
 First observed by Galileo Galilei in 1610, Jupiter's atmosphere posses a banded structure of visible clouds.
 Thanks to the Pioneer probes in the early 70s, it has been possible to notice that the bands on Jupiter have a non-homogeneous dynamics, dominated by zonal circulations with different velocities.
 Hence, the bands on the Jupiter's atmosphere represent several spherical jets.

 In 1973, Rhines \cite{Rhi1973} determined a spatial quantity, now called \textit{Rhines scale},

-where $U$ is the zonal velocity of the fluid and $\beta$ the northward gradient of the Coriolis force, at which the jet formations of size $L_\beta$ occur.
+where $U$ is the rms velocity (or equivalently the square root of the energy density \cite{MaWa2006}) of the fluid and $\beta$ the northward gradient of the Coriolis vorticity, at which the jets of width $L_\beta$ occur.
 He also conjectured that the concentration of energy at the Rhines scale would have determined a long lasting formation of alternating zonal jets.
-Soon later in 1975, G. Williams \cite{Wil1975} numerically proved the conjecure of Rhines, showing that the jets appearance can be understood as the interaction of the 2D turbulence cascade and the Rossby wave propagation, due to the rotation of the planet.
+Soon later in 1975, G. Williams \cite{Wil1975} numerically proved the conjecure of Rhines, showing that the jets appearance can be understood as the interaction of the 2D turbulence cascade and the Rossby-Haurwitz wave propagation, due to the rotation of the planet.
 Furthermore, Williams was also able to show that the zonal formations might contain some trapped vortices, similar to Jupiter's Red Spot.
-Since then, various numerical simulations have tried to verify the results obtained by Williams using various fluid models.
+Since then, various numerical simulations have tried to verify the results obtained by Williams using different fluid models.
 For a complete and recent collection of results, see the book \cite{GalRea2019}.

-Among the various approaches in analysing the jet formations, it is common to consider the $\beta$-plane approximation of the Coriolis force.
+In the atmosphere and ocean's studies, it is common to assume the fluid to be two-dimensional and obey the Euler equations of fluid dynamics on a flat bounded domain.
+Hence, the Coriolis force it is often taken in the $\beta$-plane approximation.
 In such a way the fluid equations are localized at some latitude on the planet.
-However, in the $\beta$-plane approximation some global effects of the spherical geometry are clearly lost.
-For example, the algebraic structure of the Rossby waves cannot be taken into account.
-Moreover, in the studies of the jet formations, the underlying geometry and symmetries of the equations of the fluid dynamics does not seem to have received enough attention.
-Since the work of Arnold \cite{arn}, it is known that the idealized Euler equations equations of fluid dynamics have a precise characterization in terms of infinite dimensional geodesic flow.
-The Euler equations, in the equivalent form in terms of vorticity can be written as:
+However, in the $\beta$-plane approximation some global effects and symmetries of the spherical geometry are clearly lost.
+For example, the algebraic structure of the Rossby-Haurwitz waves cannot be taken into account \cite{Hau1940}.

+Since the work of Arnold \cite{arn}, it is known that the Euler equations of fluid dynamics have a precise characterization in terms of infinite dimensional geodesic flow.
+The 2D Euler equations, in the equivalent form in terms of vorticity can be written as: